overlookmotel/sequelize-definer/README.md

 	// User.hasMany(Task, { as: 'createdTasks' });

 To skip adding all extra fields on a particular model, set `skipFields` to `true` in that model's options.
-To skip adding a particular extra field, include that field in the model's `fields` object to `false` or `null`.
+To skip adding a particular extra field, include that field in the model's `fields` object as `null`.

 #### skipFieldsOnThrough